-It is very important to know your stage because it guides how the cancer will be treated.
 The human brain is an amazing organ.
 Our brain allows us to think, talk, move, feel, and remember.
 Knowing a little bit about the brain and how it works can help you understand the possible effects of brain metastasis.

-The brain is divided into sections that each have their own job.
+The brain is divided into sections, and each has its own job.
 If lung cancer spreads into the brain, it can change how that part of the brain works.

 The frontal lobe allows us to talk.
-It also controls our emotions and things such as intelligence, reasoning, behavior, memory, sexual urges, and personality.
+It also controls our emotions as well as intelligence, reasoning, behavior, memory, sexual urges, and personality.